Search

 Let’s get started.

-In this way, analytical thinking is the opposite of synthetical thinking, which is what you use when you want to bring things together to draw conclusions.
+It’s also useful to know that analytical thinking is the opposite of synthetical thinking.
+That’s a type of thought process you use when you want to bring things together to draw conclusions.

 A Simple Analytic Thinking Example